iWriteGigs

 D Double-check every aspect of your supplementary materials.

-E Make sure that you start by telling the story of your company.
+E Make sure that your preview takes up the majority of your presentation time.

 Question #2